jamesclancy/SafeCardGame/README.md

         { model with CurrentStep = newStep}, Cmd.none
 ```

-This involved some copy pasta which could be removed and refactored but I am just going to keep driving on for now.
+This involved some copypasta which could be removed and refactored but I am just going to keep driving on for now.

 This now just leaves me to complete the play card and attack events.

-For the play card action I will need to impliment a variety of functions.
-These will require refactorng but just to get something down I added
+For the play card action, I will need to implement a variety of functions.
+These will require refactoring but just to get something down I added

 ```
 let applyEffectIfDefinied effect gs =